 A Lead Consortium was selected from among the state’s 26 regional consortia to oversee the activities of each Career Pathway SME group.
 Under the Lead Consortium, SME groups identified core competencies, developed an assessment blueprint, and evaluated potential assessments in the state’s assessment inventory for each Career Pathway.
 Once this review was completed, the members of the Career Pathway SME group provided recommendations for how the state should proceed, either by adopting or modifying an existing assessment or developing one anew.
 To validate the recommendations of the SME work groups, the Lead Consortium gathered input from a broad cross-section of teachers, faculty, and business and industry leaders from across the state.

-Using recommendations from these expert work groups, Minnesota developed and published a list of technical skill assessments, along with the core competencies for each Career Pathway, that are permitted for collecting Perkins skill attainment data at both the secondary and postsecondary level.
-The state reviews and updates these assessments periodically, using teacher ratings of difficulty, alignment, length of time and ease of administering.
-The state also reviews assessments to ensure they are valid and reliable measures of student skill attainment, as Perkins requires.
+Using recommendations from these expert work groups, Minnesota developed and published a list of technical skill assessments, along with the core competencies for each Career Pathway, that can be used at both the secondary and postsecondary level.
+The state reviews and updates these assessments every five years, using teacher ratings of difficulty, alignment, length of time and ease of administering.
+The state also reviews assessments to ensure they are valid and reliable measures of student skill attainment.

 Policy in Action